SoulRamC/i18n-dictionary-generator/README.md

 Adding translations partway through development can be a tedious and error-prone task.
 I built I18N Dictionary Generator after experiencing firsthand the challenges of retrofitting translation functionality into a project that was already underway.
 This tool was born out of the need for a faster, more efficient way to handle internationalization (i18n).
 Features

-    Automatic Key Generation: Extracts text from your project and generates structured translation keys.
+- Automatic Key Generation: Extracts text from your project and generates structured translation keys.
-    Multi-Language Support: Easily manage translations for multiple languages in a single, organized workflow.
+- Multi-Language Support: Easily manage translations for multiple languages in a single, organized workflow.
-    Customizable Output: Generate translation files in JSON, YAML, or other formats your project uses.
+- Customizable Output: Generate translation files in JSON, YAML, or other formats your project uses.
-    Conflict Detection: Identifies duplicate or missing keys to ensure translation consistency.
+- Conflict Detection: Identifies duplicate or missing keys to ensure translation consistency.
-    Incremental Updates: Quickly integrate new translations without redoing existing work.
+- Incremental Updates: Quickly integrate new translations without redoing existing work.

-Benefits
+### Benefits:

-    Saves Time: Automates repetitive tasks and reduces manual effort.
+- Saves Time: Automates repetitive tasks and reduces manual effort.
-    Improves Accuracy: Minimizes the risk of human errors when creating and managing translation dictionaries.
+- Improves Accuracy: Minimizes the risk of human errors when creating and managing translation dictionaries.
-    Scales Easily: Works seamlessly with projects of any size, from small apps to large-scale platforms.
+- Scales Easily: Works seamlessly with projects of any size, from small apps to large-scale platforms.
-    Compatible with Your Workflow: Designed to integrate into your existing development environment and tools.
+- Compatible with Your Workflow: Designed to integrate into your existing development environment and tools.

-## Getting Started

 ### Installation